 3. Scope

-[For the purposes of this Agreement, the term “TELESIS” shall be deemed to include all Affiliates of TELESIS who now or during the Term of this Agreement are eligible to receive Direct Access service in the State of California.]
-[SBC wants this added back in]
+For the purposes of this Agreement, the term “TELESIS” shall be deemed to include all Affiliates of TELESIS who now or during the Term of this Agreement are eligible to receive Direct Access service in the State of California.

 3(a) Purchase and Sale of Energy.

 3(a)(1) Purchase and Sale.
 From and after the Effective Date, ENRON shall have the right, but not the obligation, at any time, to directly sell to TELESIS 100% of TELESIS’ energy requirements for any Facility, or to elect to have the applicable Utility directly sell to TELESIS the energy requirements of any Facility.
 To the extent ENRON elects to serve a Facility (as evidenced by a DASR submitted by ENRON to transfer such Facility to direct electric service by ENRON), ENRON shall provide 100% of the energy requirements at such Facility, and TELESIS shall purchase 100% of such Facility’s energy requirements from ENRON, the amount payable for such energy being the Energy Services Amount.
 With respect to any Facilities that ENRON supplies energy on a Direct Access basis but with respect to which it elects to return such Facility to bundled Utility service pursuant to Section (3)(a)(1) (Purchase and Sale) above, ENRON shall receive and pay the Utility Invoices for such Facilities, and TELESIS shall pay to ENRON the Energy Services Amount for such Facilities.
-[Is it Enron’s intent to be responsible for separating Utility accounts v. accounts Enron elects not to serve?]
-[MCC—this says that Enron will assume, in fact, payment obligation for all utility services to any Facility while Telesis is obligated to pay base rate for those same facilities.
-Means we must appoint Enron our billing agent.]

 3(a)(2) Direct Access Service Requests.
-[MCC—Do we want a list of those facilities at Effective Date which are DASRed?]
-With respect to each Facility that ENRON elects to directly serve pursuant to Section 3(a)(1) above (as opposed to having such Facility being directly served by the applicable Utility), ENRON, or the appropriate Affiliate of ENRON, with the assistance of TELESIS, or the appropriate Affiliate of TELESIS shall submit a DASR to the applicable Utility in accordance with the Rules indicating that TELESIS has elected (i) to receive Direct Access Service and purchase energy from ENRON, (ii) to the extent applicable, to have ENRON provide Metering Services, and (iii) to have ENRON provide billing services for TELESIS pursuant to the terms of this Agreement beginning on the date specified in such DASR.
+With respect to each Facility that ENRON elects to directly serve pursuant to Section 3(a)(1) above (as opposed to having such Facility being directly served by the applicable Utility), ENRON, or the appropriate Affiliate of ENRON, with the assistance of TELESIS, or the appropriate Affiliate of TELESIS, shall submit a DASR to the applicable Utility in accordance with the Rules indicating that TELESIS has elected (i) to receive Direct Access Service and purchase energy from ENRON, (ii) to the extent applicable, to have ENRON provide Metering Services, and (iii) to have ENRON provide billing services for TELESIS pursuant to the terms of this Agreement beginning on the date specified in such DASR.
 Each DASR shall also indicate the applicable Base Tariff Rate for the purpose of establishing the Energy Services Amount under this Agreement for such Facility.
 ENRON shall be responsible for all DASR costs and fees in connection with the submission of said DASRs; provided, however, that TELESIS shall cooperate with ENRON and use all reasonable efforts to effectuate a reduction or elimination of any such application fees.
-TELESIS shall be reimbursed for reasonable costs to cooperate which are more than nominal, [provided, however, that TELESIS submits to ENRON written notice prior to incurring such costs.]
+TELESIS shall be reimbursed for reasonable costs to cooperate which are more than nominal, provided, however, that TELESIS submits to ENRON written notice prior to incurring such costs.